chef-boneyard/chef-provisioning-vagrant/README.md

-# chef-metal-vagrant
+# chef-provisioning-vagrant

-This is the Vagrant driver for chef-metal.
+This is the Vagrant driver for chef-provisioning.